finn-stainton/finn-stainton.github.io/docs/Journal/index.md

 The papers I enjoyed the most were the "hands on" development like Software Development Practice, where our team created a React app for people to find flats and flatmates, [check it out here](https://github.com/SDP-Flinder/flinder)

+Here is a table of the skills I learnt from each paper(ongoing).

 | Paper | Skills | Paper | Skills | Paper | Skills |
 | --- | --- | --- | --- | --- | --- |
 | Algorithm Design and Analysis |  | Applied Human Computer Interaction |  | Appiled Communication |  |